dominiclizarraga/try_fronzen_literal/README.md

 # Ruby 3.4.1 Frozen Strings Demo

-This repository demonstrates the new string freezing behavior introduced in Ruby 3.4.1, showing how string mutations are handled both with and without the `frozen_string_literal` pragma. [official docs]([url](https://www.ruby-lang.org/en/news/2024/12/25/ruby-3-4-0-released/))
+This repository demonstrates the new string freezing behavior introduced in Ruby 3.4.1, showing how string mutations are handled both with and without the `frozen_string_literal` pragma. [official release docs](https://www.ruby-lang.org/en/news/2024/12/25/ruby-3-4-0-released/)

 ## Setup